QuTech-Delft/QMI/documentation/sphinx/source/design.rst

   ``qmi.start()`` at the start of the script, followed by one or two calls to ``qmi.make_instrument()``, followed by a call to ``qmi.stop()``, is all it takes to successfully use QMI.

-  Working in a lab environment a lot of time is usually spent on getting thinks to work at least somewhat, followed by a stage where one optimizes the behavior of the instruments and tasks, to the point where the intended functionality is achieved.
+  Working in a lab environment a lot of time is usually spent on getting things to work at least somewhat, followed by a stage where one optimizes the behavior of the instruments and tasks, to the point where the intended functionality is achieved.